marcomartinscastanho/Recipe-App/README.md

 If you haven't created an admin user, you need one.

 #### Creating superuser
-In order to keep the server running on the terminal, open a new terminal, run ```docker-compose run app sh -c "python manage.py createsuperuser"``` and follow the instructions.
+In order to keep the server running on the terminal, open a new terminal, run ```docker-compose run --rm app sh -c "python manage.py createsuperuser"``` and follow the instructions.

+## Manage User Endpoints
+The Manage User endpoints allow us to create users, update them, change their password and to create authentication tokens, which can be used to authenticate requests to the other APIs in the projects.
+We create these endpoints in a ```users``` app in the Django project.

+Run ```docker-compose run --rm app sh -c "python manage.py startapp user"``` to create a new app called user inside the Django project.
+Once the app users is created, we can do some cleaning, removing files created by default that we're not gonna use since we're probably using them from the ```core``` app.
+Remove the migrations folder, admin.py and modules.py, since we're using the ones in the core app, and tests.py since we're creating a sub-folder for tests.